-Minimum on-time, $t{ON(MIN)}$, is the smallest time duration that the LTC3716 is capable of turning on the top MOSFET.
+Minimum on-time $t{ON(MIN)}$ is the smallest time duration that the LTC1929 is capable of turning on the top MOSFET.
 It is determined by internal timing delays and the gate charge required to turn on the top MOSFET.
-Low duty cycle applications may approach this minimum on-time limit and care should be taken to ensure that:
+Low duty cycle applications may approach this minimum on-time limit and care should be taken to ensure that

-$$t{ON(MIN)} < \frac{V{OUT}}{V{IN}(f)}$$
+$$t{ON\left(MIN\right)} < \frac{V{OUT}}{V{IN}\left(f\right)}$$ significant amount of cycle skipping can occur with correspondingly larger current and voltage ripple.

-If the duty cycle falls below what can be accommodated by the minimum on-time, the LTC3716 will begin to skip cycles resulting in variable frequency operation.
+If the duty cycle falls below what can be accommodated by the minimum on-time, the LTC1929 will begin to skip cycles resulting in nonconstant frequency operation.
 The output voltage will continue to be regulated, but the ripple current and ripple voltage will increase.

-The minimum on-time for the LTC3716 is generally less than 200ns.
-However, as the peak sense voltage decreases, the minimum on-time gradually increases.
+The minimum on-time for the LTC1929 is generally less than 200ns.
+However, as the peak sense voltage decreases the minimum on-time gradually increases.
 This is of particular concern in forced continuous applications with low ripple current at light loads.
-If the duty cycle drops below the minimum on-time limit in this situation, a significant amount of cycle skipping can occur with correspondingly larger ripple current and voltage ripple.
+If the duty cycle drops below the minimum on-time limit in this situation, a

-If an application can operate close to the minimum on-time limit, an inductor must be chosen that has a low enough inductance to provide sufficient ripple amplitude to meet the minimum on-time requirement.
+If an application can operate close to the minimum ontime limit, an inductor must be chosen that has a low enough inductance to provide sufficient ripple amplitude to meet the minimum on-time requirement.
 As a general rule, keep the inductor ripple current of each phase equal to or greater than 15% of $I{OUT(MAX)}$ at $V{IN(MAX)}$.